FAQs

 What is self-consumption?

-Self-consumption is the proportion of electricity generated that is then consumed within the property.
-This could be directly or via a battery:
+Self-consumption is the amount of electricity generated that is then consumed within the property.
+This could be directly or via a battery.
+As a percentage, the definition is:

 Self consumption = Solar PV electricity consumed within property (kWh) / Solar PV electricity generated (kWh)